-People who are neurodiverse often struggle to shed the medical model of disability others apply to them.
+People who are neurodiverse often struggle to shed the the idea that they have some kind of disorder.
 A medical diagnosis is part of the problem – they become a category, a label.
 This is particularly the case for people with autism.
 And there are no two people alike.
 But what they do share in common is a relatively high suicide rate.
 Why would this be the case?

-A paper by Richard Woods explores how the social model of disability can be, and should be, applied to this group.
+Richard Woods explores how the social model of disability can be, and should be, applied to this group.
 But it might not be enough.
 Negative language is a major barrier to inclusion based on the medical diagnosis label.
-Woods goes on to argue that the social model does not always explain how any disability is experienced by individuals.
+Woods argues that the social model fails to explain how any disability is experienced by individuals.
 This is particularly relevant to people who are neurodiverse.
 Categorisation under a label is limiting and does nothing to shift community attitudes and improve individuals’ mental health.
 In conclusion, the paper calls for the “full emancipation of the autistic population”.
 An interesting read.